lisaong/diec/day2/README.md

 # from another terminal:
 python microbit_to_mqtt.py /dev/ttyXXXX
 ```
-5. Flip the micro:bit left and right, while clicking button A.  If all goes well, you should observe see MQTT traffic.
+5. Flip the Micro:bit left and right, while clicking button A.  If all goes well, you should observe see MQTT traffic.

 | Topic | Publisher | Key Subscriber | Payload |
 | -- | -- | -- | -- |